Posted in Blog, Marketing | Posted by Impact Partnership

 - CTA: always close with a call-to-action.
 This can be directing them to subscribe to the channel, schedule an appointment, send an email, place a phone call, answer a survey, visit your website, etc. The goal is to gain leads from these educational videos.

 YouTube for your financial practice could be a game changer for your company.
 If you set a schedule for your videos and share them on your other social media platforms, you should start to see a difference and uptick in lead engagement.
-As long as you are providing valuable and engaging content, you should be
+Remember, always provide valuable and engaging content!